tyreepearson/field-workshops-terraform/docs/index.md

   - checks workspace and run metadata and whether cost estimates for planned resources are within limits.
       - `# Determine proposed monthly cost proposed_cost = decimal.new(tfrun.cost_estimate.proposed_monthly_cost)`

+??? this can check run data and the cost estimation.
 ---
 name: chapter-summary
 # Chapter Summary